Therapy warning: Might change your life

 Well, what I’ve learned from therapy is that sometimes the biggest risk is not taking any risk at all.
 So here goes.

-Therapy was difficult and it got worse before it got better.
-My therapist sat with me through emotional rollercoasters, anger, and often severe pain.
+Psychotherapy was difficult and it got worse before it got better.
+My Psychotherapist sat with me through emotional rollercoasters, anger, and often severe pain.
 However, alongside the difficult moments, there were also times when I laughed so hard I cried and I often came out feeling more ‘sane’ with a completely different perspective on situations (something therapists call ‘re-framing’).
-Once I stabilised in therapy, we began the painstaking work of rebuilding.
+Once I stabilised in psychotherapy, we began the painstaking work of rebuilding.
 Although, I had little-to-no insight to this at the time.
 There were times where I felt so challenged that I left thinking; ‘I will not go back’.
 This is where I had another fortunate turn in my story – at the same time as getting into therapy I met someone who offered a great deal of unwavering support.
-I was privileged they would make an effort to pick me up from sessions and make sure I was ok, without undermining any of the important work my therapist was doing.
+I was privileged they would make an effort to pick me up from sessions and make sure I was ok, without undermining any of the important work my Psychotherapist was doing.

-From this, I realised that I could perhaps help someone else walk through this transformative process leading to me opening my own practice here in Salisbury, Wiltshire.
-This is how I got to where I am now since I first stepped nervously though those doors.
+I had to admit I was wrong.
+Psychoherapy can work for people, however, it certainly was not an easy process.
+From this, I realised that I could perhaps help someone else walk through this transformative process leading me to opening my own practice.
+This is how I got to where I am now since I first stepped, trembling, though those doors.
 Maybe therapy can work for you too.

 One of the biggest risks of therapy is that you might end up with a life that you never imagined was possible for you.